 Jewish Museums in the United States

-The first formalized museum in America dedicated to Judaica was established in 1913, when Hebrew Union College (HUC) organized its museum in Cincinnati.
-(Reorganized, it became the Skirball Museum in Los Angeles, in 1972.)
-Throughout its history, the National Federation of Temple Sisterhoods, was responsible for its founding.
-Throughout its long history, the NFTS (renamed the Women of Reform Judaism in 1993) has also played a considerable role in creating Jewish museums, even including in its bylaws that one of the five goals of each sisterhood should be the establishment of a Jewish museum in every synagogue.
-It is particularly since the Holocaust that Jewish museums in America have flourished.
-When the Judah L. Magnes Museum, named for the San Francisco rabbi who presided over the Hebrew University in Jerusalem, was established in Oakland, California, in 1962, the words of Rebecca Fromer reflected the new consciousness:
+The first Jewish museum in the country was formalized in 1913, as an appendage to the Hebrew Union College (HUC) in Cincinnati.
+(Reorganized, it became the Skirball Museum in Los Angeles in 1972.)
+The Reform women’s organization headquartered there, the National Federation of Temple Sisterhoods, was responsible for its founding.
+Throughout its long history, the NFTS (renamed the Women of Reform Judaism in 1993) has worked to found Jewish museums in Reform synagogues around the country, even including in its bylaws that one of the five goals of each sisterhood should be the establishment of a Jewish museum in every synagogue.

 Across the United States, the new recognition of the need to preserve and document Jewish culture, and through its interpretation to educate a new generation of Jews and non-Jews, motivated founders of Jewish museums.
-Notable are the B’nai B’rith Klutznick National Jewish Museum, established in Washington, D.C., in 1957; the Judah L. Magnes Museum, established in Oakland, California, in 1962 and then moved to Berkeley, California; the Spertus Museum of Judaica, established in Chicago in 1967; Yeshiva University Museum, established in New York City in 1973; and the National Museum of American Jewish History, established in Philadelphia, in 1976.
+Notable are the B’nai B’rith Klutznick National Jewish Museum, established in Washington, D.C., in 1957; the Judah L. Magnes Museum, established in Oakland, California, in 1962 and later moved to Berkeley, California; the Spertus Museum of Judaica, established in Chicago in 1967; Yeshiva University Museum, established in New York City in 1973; and the National Museum of American Jewish History, established in Philadelphia, in 1976.
 Women have played an outsized role in directing and leading all of these institutions.

 Along with the Jewish Museum in New York and the HUC Skirball Museum in Los Angeles, in 1977 these seven Jewish museums established the Council of American Jewish Museums (CAJM), which later received ongoing administrative support from the National Foundation for Jewish Culture.
 Membership was made available to other museums in 1987.
-By 2004, the CAJM had grown to more than seventy-five member museums, including art and history museums, Jewish historic sites, historic and archival societies, Holocaust centers, synagogue museums and galleries associated with Jewish community centers and universities; as if 2021, it had approximately 70 members.
+By 2004, CAJM had grown to more than 75 member museums, including art and history museums, Jewish historic sites, historic and archival societies, Holocaust centers, synagogue museums, and galleries associated with Jewish community centers and universities; as if 2021, it had approximately 70 members.
 It has been led by a woman ever since.
 Synagogue museums and community center galleries represent over one-third of CAJM members.
 Representatives of many of these museums attend annual conferences and are involved in other programmatic activities.

-In October 2000, five institutions combined their holdings to form the Center for Jewish History in New York City, an amalgm of the American Jewish Historical Society, American Sephardi Federation, Leo Baeck Institute, Yeshiva University Museum and the YIVO Institute for Jewish Research that is now the largest repository of Jewish documentation outside Israel.
+In October 2000, five institutions combined their holdings to form the Center for Jewish History in New York City, an amalgam of the American Jewish Historical Society, American Sephardi Federation, Leo Baeck Institute, Yeshiva University Museum, and the YIVO Institute for Jewish Research that is now the largest repository of Jewish documentation outside Israel.

-Professional Jewish museum work has been a more recent development.
+More recently, Jewish museum work has been professionalized.
 Although the academic field of Jewish art was advanced in pre-Holocaust Europe, its American version was not advanced until Rachel Wischnitzer, former curator of the Berlin Jewish Museum, began teaching at Stern College for Women of Yeshiva University in New York City, at age seventy-one.
 During a twelve-year span, she served as a role model and inspiration to several generations of students at Stern College.
 Her writings and comments on Jewish art exhibitions remain some of the best writing about Jewish art in existence.

-Access to Jewish arts education remained rare until the development of Jewish studies programs after the 1970s.
+During Wischnitzer’s time, access to Jewish arts education remained rare until the development of Jewish studies programs in the 1970s and beyond.
 Many leading Jewish museum professionals trained in related art fields.
 Olga Weiss, curator of exhibitions at the Spertus Museum of Judaica, worked as a volunteer before earning a master’s degree in art history.
-Susan Goodman studied primitive art, beginning her career at the Guggenheim Museum, later joining the staff of the Jewish Museum, where she serves as chief curator.
+Susan Goodman studied primitive art, beginning her career at the Guggenheim Museum and later joining the staff of the Jewish Museum, where she serves as chief curator.
 Female leadership at both these institutions encouraged Goodman’s professional development.
 Samantha Baskind, a professor at Cleveland State University, laments that in order to study Jewish art, she had to find a work-around by applying for a PhD in the related field of American art; today she lectures and writes about this dearth of professional and scholarly opportunity in the field and explains that the situation is changing.

 Only recently have more options been offered for serious training in the arts, Jewish studies, and education.
-Vivian Mann, who holds the Morris and Eva Feld Chair of Judaica at the Jewish Museum and was the foremost scholar of Jewish art in the United States after Wischnitzer, also directed the first master’s program in Jewish art and material culture.
+Vivian Mann, who once held the Morris and Eva Feld Chair of Judaica at the Jewish Museum and was the foremost scholar of Jewish art in the United States after Wischnitzer, also directed the first master’s program in Jewish art and material culture.
 In the first year of the program (1994–1995), twelve of fourteen students were female.
-Joint studies at the Jewish Theological Seminary of America, Columbia University, and the Jewish Museum are creating a new professional standard for future generations of Jewish women museum professionals.
+Joint studies at the Jewish Theological Seminary of America, Columbia University, and the Jewish Museum are now creating a new professional standard for future generations of Jewish women museum professionals.
 Vivian Mann’s student Lauren Strauss recently published a book about Jewish activist artists, and Warren Klein, another of Mann’s students, is the art curator at the Reform Temple Emanu-El in New York City.

-Working in other repositories, such as the library of the JTS, Evelyn Cohen pioneered the creation of the Jewish Art Department.
+Working in other repositories, such as the JTS library, Evelyn Cohen pioneered the creation of a new Jewish Art Department.
 Sharon Liberman Mintz continued this work, which resulted in an extensive collection and exhibition program relating to all aspects of the Hebrew book, manuscripts, and related art objects.

 Jewish museums bear testimony to the husbands and wives who have collected Judaica together, and who have, in many cases, made considerable financial contributions.
 A few donors stand out in generously shaping museums.
-Abram Kanof and his wife, Frances Pascher, established the Tobe Pascher Workshop at the Jewish Museum as a studio center for the creation of Jewish ceremonial art; Erica Pappenheim Jesselson and her husband, Ludwig Jesselson, have long been identified as the patrons of the Yeshiva University Museum; and Audrey Skirball Kenis, with her support of the new Skirball Cultural Center and Museum, has continued Jack Skirball’s vision of a new kind of cultural and educational entity to reinforce Jewish identity.
+Frances Pascher and her husband Abram Kanof established the Tobe Pascher Workshop at the Jewish Museum as a studio center for the creation of Jewish ceremonial art; Erica Pappenheim Jesselson and her husband, Ludwig Jesselson, have long been identified as the patrons of the Yeshiva University Museum; and Audrey Skirball Kenis, with her support of the new Skirball Cultural Center and Museum, has continued Jack Skirball’s vision of a new kind of cultural and educational entity to reinforce Jewish identity.

 Jewish museums have transformed themselves from repositories to vital centers of Jewish education and identity formation.
 Esther Netter, of My Jewish Discovery Center, targeted assimilated Jews and intermarried families through a series of traveling exhibitions.
 Adele Lander Burke, of the Skirball Museum, developed the groundbreaking MUSE program, which uses ethnographic approaches to compare ceremonial objects among diverse cultures.
 Judith Siegel, for many years director of education at the Jewish Museum, helped develop programs for Bridges and Boundaries, an exhibition exploring Jewish and African-American identities.

 Volunteers continue to play a significant role in Jewish museums.
 Women have predominated as docents, conducting tours and programs.
-The Skirball Museum has 140 docents, and Yeshiva University Museum has over thirty, while the Jewish Museum limits its corps to forty.
-In recent years, there has been a notable shift toward male retirees whose volunteer efforts mark a search for a fulfilling experience, while new, full-time career opportunities have been made available to women.
+Most of each of the above are women.
+In recent years, there has been a slight yet notable shift toward male retirees whose volunteer efforts mark a search for a fulfilling experience, while new, full-time career opportunities have been made available to women.

 Since the 1970s, a growing number of synagogue Judaica collections have been made accessible through the establishment of interpretive exhibitions and the creation of gallery space.
-For the most part, these small museums are projects developed and run by women from the congregation or its sisterhood.
+For the most part, these small museums are projects developed and run by women from congregations or their sisterhoods.
 Collections range in size from a few pieces in a showcase to several rooms.
-Efforts like the Sylvia Plotkin Judaica Museum in Phoenix, Arizona, the Temple Judea Museum of Keneseth Israel in Elkins Park, Pennsylvania, and the Mizel Museum of Judaica in Denver, Colorado, are notable: All three have developed their own shows by taking an interpretive approach to the collections.

-With the publication of A Temple Treasury: The Judaica Collection of Congregation Emanu-El of the City of New York by Reva Goodlove Kirschberg and Cissy Grossman, this collection of New York’s Congregation Emanu-El has become well known.
-It is featured in the newly opened Herbert and Eileen Bernard Museum and includes both the functional objects formerly used in the synagogue and a formal collection begun in 1928 when the present building at Fifth Avenue and 65th Street was erected.
-Cissy Grossman, curator of the collection, has also developed numerous Judaica exhibitions as assistant curator at the Jewish Museum and curator of the collection at New York City’s historic Central Synagogue collection in New York City.
+With the publication of A Temple Treasury: The Judaica Collection of Congregation Emanu-El of the City of New York, by Reva Goodlove Kirschberg and Cissy Grossman, the collection of New York’s Congregation Emanu-El has also become well known.
+The Herbert and Eileen Bernard Museum includes both the functional objects formerly used in the synagogue and a formal collection inaugurated in 1928, when the present building at Fifth Avenue and 65th Street was erected.
+Cissy Grossman, curator of the collection, has also developed numerous Judaica exhibitions as assistant curator at the Jewish Museum and as curator of the collection at New York City’s historic Central Synagogue collection.